vriveraPeersyst/docs.xrplevm.org/pages/operators/getting-started/installing-the-node.md

 ### 1. Interactive setup (one-time)

 Launch a shell in the container, mounting your host’s config directory.
-Inside, run **all** of the “Join the XRPL EVM” commands (chain-ID, keygen, init, genesis download, seed configuration, etc.) as per the Testnet (or Devnet) guide—then exit when done.
+Inside, run **all** of the “Join the XRPL EVM” commands (chain-ID, keygen, init, genesis download, seed configuration, etc.) as per the Mainnet or Testnet guide—then exit when done.

 ```bash
 docker run -it --name xrplevm-setup \